-The blind spot warning detects moving cyclists who are next to and behind the vehicle and provides a visual and acoustic warning of a collision.
+The Blind Spot Monitor detects moving cyclists who are next to and behind the vehicle and provides a visual and acoustic warning of a collision.
 The radar sensor is mounted in the door on the front passenger side.
 The position differs between right-hand and left-hand drive vehicles.